freerange/site/soups/weeknotes/week-264-links.snip.markdown

 ### [Launch: The official Basecamp Android app](https://basecamp.com/1679267/announcements/38)

-The Andriod app that [Tom Ward](http://twitter.com/tomafro), formerly of this parish, has been working on for the last few months was released yesterday. {by james-mead}
+The Android app that [Tom Ward](http://twitter.com/tomafro), formerly of this parish, has been working on for the last few months was released yesterday. {by james-mead}

 ### [Round-up of the second Little Schemer book club meeting](https://groups.google.com/forum/#!topic/computationbook/1kPa2c5Eyn4)